DashankaNadeeshanDeSilva/DashankaNadeeshanDeSilva/README.md

 #### Hello 👋

 I am an AI engineering enthusiast who loves working on real-world problems by developing end-to-end solutions that create business value.
+Currently, I am working on exploring and developing GenAi applications like AI Agents.
  <!---
 ; this includes courses: Robotics, Machine learaning, Computer vision, Embedded Systems, Control Systems and more.

-M

  Most of my self-conducted projects done for the sake of learaning are published here.